Quotes from Newspapers and Books

 In Seattle, Washington, women who sit on men’s laps on trains without placing a pillow between them would face an automatic six-month jail term.

-It is against the law for a railroad to remove itself from a town of more than five hundred people in South Carolina.
+It is against the law for a railroad to remove itself from a town of more than 500 people in South Carolina.

 In Washington state, a dog must have accompanied the cowcatcher to scare livestock from the tracks.